yieldnest/yieldnest-vault/docs/vault.md

    - It's a multi-asset deposit vault that converts deposited underlying assets holdings into a common share token.
    - It uses a standard method (ERC4626) to ensure compatibility accross Defi and tokenize user shares.

-2. **Functions of the Vault**:
-   - **totalAssets**: The vault holds multi assets and total assets is denominated in the base asset.
-   - **asset**: Vaults have a base asset used to denominate asset holdings in a common price.
-   - **deposit**: Allows users to deposit assets directly.
-   - **depositAsset**: Handles deposits involving multiple types of assets.
+2. **Deposit Functions**:
-   - **withdraw**: Enables users to withdraw assets from the vault.
+   - **maxDeposit**: Returns the maximum amount of assets that can be deposited into the vault.
-   - **withdrawAsset**: Facilitates withdrawals involving multiple types of assets.
-   - **processAccounting**: Updates the accounting for the vault by recalculating the total assets and asset balances.
+   - **maxMint**: Returns the maximum amount of shares that can be minted.
+   - **previewDeposit**: Calculates the amount of shares that would be minted for a given amount of assets to be deposited.
+   - **previewMint**: Calculates the amount of assets required to mint a given amount of shares.
-   - **processAssets**: Moves assets from the vault to the strategies.
+   - **deposit**: Deposits assets into the vault and mints shares to the receiver.
+   - **mint**: Mints shares to the receiver based on the amount of assets provided.
+   - **previewDepositAsset**: Calculates the amount of shares that would be minted for a given amount of a specific asset to be deposited.
+   - **depositAsset**: Deposits a specific asset into the vault and mints shares to the receiver.

 3. **Coprocessor**:
    - Keeps track of deposit events and runs process functions on the vaults and strategies.
    - Calls process functions to distribute assets to different strategies.
    - Updates the Vault balances and asset prices for gas optimization.

-4. **The Strategy**:
-   - Receives assets from the Vault and retruns Strategy share tokens.
+   - Transfers a balance of assets to the Buffer Strategy for withdraws.
-   - Restakes allocated assets into yield bearing protocols.
-   - Contains connector logic to complex protocol integreations, such as Eigen Layer, Symbiotic and Aave.

 5. **Rate Provider**:
    - Provides the necessary prices and conversion rates for assets.